COMPLIANCE

 7.1 Mandatory Reporting

-In accordance with the UK Proceeds of Crime Act, any transaction or behaviour deemed "suspicious" will be documented by the MLRO.
+In accordance with the UK POCA, any transaction deemed suspicious will be documented by the MLRO.

-IA UK employees are strictly prohibited from "tipping off" a client that a SAR has been filed or that an investigation is underway.
-Breach of this provision is a criminal offense.
+IA UK employees are strictly prohibited from "tipping off" a client that a SAR has been filed.
+Breach of this provision is a criminal offence.

 7.3 External Filing

-SARs will be submitted to the National Crime Agency (NCA) in the UK or the Financial Intelligence Unit (FIU-IND) in India, as the jurisdiction dictates.
+SARs will be submitted to the National Crime Agency (NCA) in the UK or the Financial Intelligence Unit (FIU-IND) in India.

 8. Data Retention and Archival